Applications

 • Chicken preferences for vegies, wheat & pellets

-• Food preference in wild birds
+• Bird feeder colour preference in wild birds

 • Trying find out the best/favourite dog biscuit